 Our careful curriculum design and planning means that we build in many opportunities for repetition and practice opportunities for essential knowledge, skills and understanding in every subject.
 This ensures that children are able to revisit previous learning, which allows them to gradually develop a deeper understanding of the skills and processes within subjects, at their own pace and in the best possible way for each individual child.
 We want our children to apply their skill or knowledge without recall to the teacher, with a high level of confidence and good resilience when there is a high level of challenge.
 True depth and mastery is achieved when pupils can apply their subject learning in a cross curricular fashion in a range of contexts, usually delivered through our contextualized learning and our drama conventions.
 Cross curricular disciplinary work is an essential growing need to promote creativity and the ability to develop innovative solutions to problem solving.
 We offer a basic skills curriculum where we teach the core skills, leading to an advanced curriculum where children get the chance to develop their skill set leading to a deep mastery curriculum.
 No longer teaching themes in half term units allows us deeper understanding rather than dipping in and out of concepts.

 Our curriculum is meticulously designed and planned to move the nature of children’s thinking to a higher order deep level of understanding rather than just acquiring new facts and knowledge.
 We aim for children to use their skills, knowledge and understanding to organise ideas to make connections with other areas of learning, working with confidence and independence to develop life -long learning.
 Our 21st century pupils increasingly require the key skills of teamwork, good interpersonal skills and solution finding.

-These are to be taught in all maintained primary schools in England from September 2014.
-The individual programmes of study for key stages 1 and 2 are also available for each subject:
+Taught in all maintained primary schools in England from September 2014, the individual programmes of study for key stages 1 and 2 are also available for each subject: